whomanatee/thegarlic/README.md

 > Start your own Gárlic franchise today for free by creating a repository on your personal GitHub named "thegarlic" or whatever you want.
 We'll later build a frontend linking up everyone's repositories, allowing us to share and promote diverse perspectives under one collective banner of shared 🧄 and 💩.

 > In the meantime, Gárlic franchises will be listed below for anyone, simply by sending an email to franchise@thegarlic.org with a link to your Gárlic franchise repo on GitHub.
 No restrictions on content.
 All voices included.

+> All articles must adhere to the truth that all humans are part of one family.
+No one is to be blamed, shamed, or punished for their words or past actions.
+THE GÁRLIC is about inclusion.
+We must recognize that no one chose the environment they were born into, whether constructive or destructive.
+As such, THE GÁRLIC is focused on moving forward—learning from the past, sharing, communicating, and building a new world together.

+> At THE GÁRLIC, when we cook, we cook for everyone.
+There is enough nourishment on this planet to feed every mouth, mind, and heart.
+Let's use THE GÁRLIC to build an amazing future for all.